UniqueNetwork/unique_docs/docs/sdk-docs/methods.md

 #### Overview

-Remove account from the allow list
+Removes an account from the allow list.

 #### Brief example